 - Take the bridleway opposite South Stoke Farm to the hamlet of Offham.
 Turn left briefly onto a lane, then turn right at a junction.
 Go down Mill Road to the Black Rabbit pub in its riverside location.

 - Take the signposted bridleway opposite the entrance to South Stoke Farm, a track between hedges going gently downhill.
 At the bottom it turns right and comes close to the riverside embankment before gradually moving away from it.
 The bridleway continues on a broad grassy strip below a wooded hillside for 300m, with an old chalk quarry at the far end.

 - Make your way past a ditch and keep to the left-hand side across a meadow.
-On the far side go over a stile adjacent to a wooden fieldgate and continue on a potentially muddy path through scrubland alongside water meadows.
+On the far side go through a wooden fieldgate (or over the adjacent stile) and continue on a potentially muddy path through scrubland alongside water meadows.
 The path eventually swings right to skirt around an isolated cottage called Foxes Oven? and goes uphill to a lane in the hamlet of Offham.